synfron/ReshaperForBurp.docs/Rules.md

 #### Fields

-Send To - Comparer, Intruder, Repeater, or Browser
+Send To - Comparer, Intruder, Repeater, Browser, Organizer, Decoder, or Site Map

 Override Defaults - Select to be able to override values to send to the given Burp tool

 Host - Leave empty to use the default value.
-Only available for Intruder and Repeater and if `Override Defaults` is selected.
+Only available for Intruder, Repeater, Organizer, and Site Map, and if `Override Defaults` is selected.
 Supports variable tags.

 Port - Leave empty to use the default value.
-Only available for Intruder and Repeater and if `Override Defaults` is selected.
+Only available for Intruder, Repeater, Organizer, and Site Map, and if `Override Defaults` is selected.
 Supports variable tags.

 Protocol - HTTP or HTTPS.
 Leave empty to use the default value.
-Only available for Intruder and Repeater and if `Override Defaults` is selected.
+Only available for Intruder, Repeater, Organizer, and Site Map, and if `Override Defaults` is selected.
 Supports variable tags.

 Request - Full HTTP request text.
 Leave empty to use the default value.
-Only available for Intruder and Repeater and if `Override Defaults` is selected.
+Only available for Intruder, Repeater, Organizer, and Site Map, and if `Override Defaults` is selected.
 Supports variable tags.

+Response - Full HTTP response text.
+Leave empty to use the default value.
+Only available for Organizer and Site Map, and Site Map, and if `Override Defaults` is selected.
+Supports variable tags.

+Comment - Comment to add to the line item for this event.
+Only available for Site Map, and if `Override Defaults` is selected.

+Highlight Color - Highlight color of the line item for this event.
+Only available for Site Map, and if `Override Defaults` is selected.

 Value - Value to compare.
 Leave empty to use the default value.
-Only available for Comparer and if `Override Defaults` is selected.
+Only available for Comparer and Decoder, and if `Override Defaults` is selected.
 Supports variable tags.

 URL - Leave empty to use the default value.
 Only available for Browser, and `Override Defaults` is selected.
 Supports variable tags.